Operation Technology develops power system engineering software for renewable energy sector

 HyperSolar working to making renewable natural gas

-HyperSolar Inc. has disclosed more information from its patent application for a process to produce renewable natural gas using sunlight, water and carbon dioxide.
+HyperSolar Inc. has disclosed more information from its patent application for a process to produce renewable natural gas using sunlight, water and online casino carbon dioxide.
 Inspired by the photosynthetic processes that plants use to effortlessly harness the power of the Sun to create energy molecules, the company is developing a novel solar-powered nanoparticle system that mimics photosynthesis to separate hydrogen from water.
 The free hydrogen can then be reacted with carbon dioxide to produce methane, the primary component in natural gas.

 The company’s patent application is entitled, “Photoelectrochemically active heterostructures, methods for their manufacture, and methods and systems for producing desired products.”
 It discloses the company’s novel low cost manufacturing techniques, nanostructure innovations for high efficiency, and the use of freely available sunlight, waste water and carbon dioxide to produce hydrogen, methane, and other valuable chemical products.